adjust/ios_sdk/doc/english/web_views.md

 // ...
 ```

-### <a id="bridge-integrate-web">Integrate AdjustBrige into your web view
+### <a id="bridge-integrate-web"></a>Integrate AdjustBrige into your web view

-To use the Javascript bridge on your web view, it must be configured like the `WebViewJavascriptBridge` plugin
-[README][wvjsb_readme] is advising in section `4`.
-Include the following Javascript code to intialize the adjust iOS web
+To use the Javascript bridge on your web view, it must be configured like the `WebViewJavascriptBridge` plugin [README][wvjsb_readme] is advising in section `4`.
+Include the following Javascript code to intialize the Adjust iOS web bridge:
-bridge:

 ```js
 function setupWebViewJavascriptBridge(callback) {